nchopin/particles/README.md

 ## Motivation ##

-This package was developed to complement the forthcoming book:
+This package was developed to complement the following book:

-*An introduction to Sequential Monte Carlo* - Nicolas Chopin and Omiros Papaspiliopoulos
+[An introduction to Sequential Monte Carlo]<https://www.springer.com/gp/book/9783030478445>

+by Nicolas Chopin and Omiros Papaspiliopoulos.

 ## Features ##